 The Ursinus Institute for Student Success will review a student’s request for a MLOA and contact the student as quickly as possible to allow the student to immediately step away from the College and receive needed support.
 Students approved for a MLOA are not permitted on campus until they have been approved through the Return to Active Status process.

-A MLOA may impact financial aid, student account or academic progress, so students considering a MLOA are encouraged to contact Student Financial Assistance, Student Billing and their academic adviser to verify impact.
+A MLOA may impact financial aid, student account or academic progress, so students considering a MLOA are encouraged to contact Student Financial Services, and their academic adviser to verify impact.

 Policy and Process when Ursinus Mandates Medical Leave

 In rare instances, Ursinus may deem it necessary to mandate a Medical Leave of Absence (MLOA) when a student is unable to participate in campus life due to medical issues.
 No student will be required to take a MLOA without an individualized assessment and consideration of reasonable modifications or accommodations which, if accepted by the student, would be expected to enable the student to participate in campus life.
 Among accommodations the Institute for Student Success will consider are whether the student may safely complete their course work and/or research while living off campus and/or whether they might succeed with a reduced course load.
 Circumstances in which Ursinus might consider a student for a mandated Medical Leave include, but are not limited to, situations in which a student’s medical condition causes them to exhibit behavior that:

 - Harms, threatens to harm, or seriously endangers any person, including themselves, or that demonstrates an inability to care for themselves;

 - Significantly or repeatedly disrupts the educational, residential, and other activities of Ursinus; or

 - Demonstrates an inability to engage in a medically recommended level of treatment while maintaining participation in daily activities at Ursinus.